mem48/geocompr/main.md

 <img src="figures/basic-new-raster-vector-plot-1.png" width="576" style="display: block; margin: auto;" />

-There are several different approaches to plot raster data in R.
+There are several different approaches to plot raster data in R:

-The **rasterVis** package provides a set of methods for visualizing univariate and multivariate (such as spatiotemporal) rasters.
+- You can use `spplot()` to visualize several (such as spatiotemporal) layers at once.
+You can also do so  with the **rasterVis** package which provides more advanced methods for plotting raster objects.
-Moreover, packages such as **tmap**, **mapview** and **leaflet** facilitate presentation of both, raster and vector, objects.
+- Packages such as **tmap**, **mapview** and **leaflet** facilitate especially interactive mapping of both raster and vector objects.
 <!-- TODO: cross reference advanced mapping chapter -->

 ### Raster classes

 The `RasterLayer` class represents the simplest form of a raster object, and consists of only one layer.
-To create an object of class `RasterLayer`, we can use the `raster()` function.
-This function behavior changes based on a given arguments.

-For example, a new `RasterLayer` object could be created from a file, when a path to a raster file is provided:
+The easiest way to create a raster object in R is to read-in a raster file from disk or from a server.

 ```r